top of page

-One of the most severe and widespread periodontal diseases is periodontitis, an inflammatory degenerative process which can eventually lead to tooth loss as the periodontal tissue undergoes morphological changes and can be permanently damaged.
+One of the most severe and widespread periodontal diseases is periodontitis, an inflammatory degenerative process.
+The periodontal tissue undergoes morphological changes, leading to permanent damage and, ultimatley, tooth loss.

-While it is known that this inflammatory process is mainly triggered by bacterial biofilms, the underlying molecular mechanisms are intensively being researched to further improve the understanding of the disease.
+While bacterial biofilms are recognized as the primary trigger of this inlfammatory process, the underlying molecular mechanisms are subject of intensive research to further improve the understanding of the disease.

-Such research frequently involves the analysis of periodontal tissue samples from two points of view:
+Such research frequently involves the analysis of periodontal tissue samples from two complementary perspectives:

-Analysis of expression profiles of protein markers of interest after respective staining
+• Analysis of expression profiles of protein markers of interest following specific staining

 In this context, a scientific study in which the expression of syndecans and its biosynthetic enzymes in healthy and diseased periodontal tissue was investigated has been published by a research group around first author Roko Duplancic and Assistant Professor Dr. Darko Kero from the University of Split in Croatia in 2019.